 Field courses are key ways to promote learning (McLaughlin and Johnson 2006), and UTK faculty have experience teaching in field courses for a variety of organisms.
 This constitutes a focal area of development.
 Efforts are currently underway to expand this effort at the graduate level (e.g. field courses integrating use of EEB’s field station outside Great Smoky Mountains National Park).

-Each year, trainees will also have access to skills workshops, which are two to three days of intensive learning, usually with both lecture and practical exercises.
-The workshops will be available online through streaming and by posting teaching materials (slides, exercises, scripts).
-This successful model is used by O’Meara through several NIMBioS tutorials on computing, phylogenetics, R, and genetics, as well as an NSF CAREER grant-sponsored course.
+Each year, trainees will also have access to technology skills workshops, which are two to three days of intensive learning, usually with both lecture and practical exercises.
+The workshops will be available online through streaming them live and posting all teaching materials (slides, exercises, scripts) to an open website available to all.
+This successful model is used by O’Meara through several National Institute for Mathematical and Biological Synthesis (NIMBioS) tutorials on computing, phylogenetics, R, and genetics, as well as an NSF CAREER grant-sponsored course.
 For the biodiversity student trainees, O’Meara will offer two options based on tutorials he has run in the past: “High Performance Computing for Phylogenies” and “Computing in the Cloud: What Every Computational Life Scientist Should Know.”
 CoPI Staton is a certified instructor in Data Carpentry (Teal 2015), a vetted two-day training curricula utilized worldwide for teaching data analysis and reproducibility principles.
 Customized curricula are available for ecology, genomics, and geospatial data approaches.
 Co-PI Staton will sponsor and co-teach a Data Carpentry workshop each year as well as continuing to offer her two-day next generation sequencing and bioinformatics workshop on RNASeq.

-Trainees at the Master’s level will participate in at least one workshops prior to graduation, and Ph.D.-level trainees will attend at least two.
+Trainees at the Master’s level will participate in at least one workshop prior to graduation, and Ph.D.-level trainees will attend at least two.
 Courses will be updated yearly or replaced with new material to reflect state of the art approaches in biodiversity and the particular research needs of the trainees.
 Further options will be available through NIMBioS, which sponsors workshops for faculty, staff and students.
 Examples from the past two years include “Evolutionary Quantitative Genetics,” “Game Theoretical Modeling of Evolution in Structured Populations,” “Current Issues in Statistical Ecology,” and “Using R for HPC.”
 Assessment of domain knowledge at the beginning, completion, and a year after each field course and skills workshop will help highlight effective strategies and long term impact.

 Internships will allow students to build networks outside academia and learn about the skills necessary for careers at places such as federal and state agencies, environmental consulting agencies, and more.
 Currently, FWF has well-established internship opportunities for its undergraduate majors, including opportunities with some of our partner organizations.
 At the graduate level, this constitutes a focal area of development, though a number of potential partners have expressed interest.